-I am an Associate Professor of Economics and System Dynamics at Worcester Polytechnic Institute in Massachusetts.
+I am a professor of economics and system dynamics at Worcester Polytechnic Institute in Massachusetts.
 My research lies at the intersection of traditional economics, system dynamics and other systems approaches.
-For that, I build computational models that account for feedback and resistance to change often exhibited by complex systems.
-My undergraduate degree is in Physics/Computer Science.
-I also hold an M.A. and Ph.D. in Economics from University of Southern California and an M.B.A. from Cornell University.
+I build computational models that include feedback effects and resistance to change often exhibited by complex systems.
+My undergraduate degree is in Physics/Computer Science and I hold an M.A. and Ph.D. in Economics, all from the University of Southern California.
+I also earned an M.B.A. from Cornell University.

 I am grateful to the following funding agencies for supporting my work over the years: National Science Foundation, Coleman Foundation, American Councils for International Education, and The Spencer Foundation.